 The quartet was finished on 18 February/1 March 1876, according to the date on the manuscript score.
 Tchaikovsky's notes on the autograph indicate that originally the 'Andante funebre e doloroso' was meant to be the second movement, and the 'Allegretto vivo e scherzando' the third.
 It also appears that the composer made cuts in the first movement (12 bars after bar 210, 4 bars after bar 222, 12 bars after bar 511 and 4 bars after bar 521) around the time of the first performances in 1876.

 The third movement was also arranged for violin with piano by Tchaikovsky in 1876, as Andante funebre.

 The quartet was performed for the first time during a soirée at Nikolay Rubinstein's apartment on 2/14 March 1876 .
 A further private performance took place at the Moscow Conservatory on 16/28 March 1876, with Jan Hřímalý and Adolph Brodsky (violins), Yury Gerber (viola), and Wilhelm Fitzenhagen (cello).
-The same performers gave the work its public premiere on 18/30 March 1876, at a concert in Moscow organised by Jan Hřímalý on 18/30 March 1876, which was repeated at the second quartet concert of the Russian Musical Society in Moscow on 22 March/3 April 1876.
+The same performers gave the work its public premiere on 18/30 March 1876, at a concert in Moscow organised by Jan Hřímalý, and this was repeated at the second quartet concert of the Russian Musical Society in Moscow on 22 March/3 April 1876.